-Today is Bucket List Journey's three year Blogiversary.
+Today is Bucket List Journey’s three year Blogiversary.
 Woot!
 Woot!
 Fireworks are going off in my head and an imaginary bottle of champagne has been popped open.
 I even drank a glass.
 Or two.
-Though, It hasn't been all roses and butterflies along the way.
+Though, It hasn’t been all roses and butterflies along the way.
 I have made several blogging mistakes, or rather, had many learning experiences.
+Here are 10 things I’ve done wrong with my travel blog.

 1. Free Hosting